Jane Austen's literary universe: London, the town

-Known simply as “town”, the cultural, artistic, financial and political capital sets the standard for fashion and social status.
-It's fashionable to spend the “Season” there, usually from January to April, (Note: The Season coincided with the session of Parliament, beginning after Christmas, at the end of the hunting season, interrupted for two weeks at Easter, and resuming until June, the Ascot racing season.
-Parliament closed no later than August 12, when the grouse hunting season opened.) as London is the ideal place to meet elegant, important people and for young society girls to make their entry into the world.
+Known as “ the town”, a person's presence in the cultural, financial, and political capital sets social status.
+It's in vogue to spend the “Season” there, typically from January to April, (Note: The Season coincided with the session of Parliament, beginning after Christmas, at the end of the hunting season, interrupted for two weeks at Easter, and resuming until June, the Ascot racing season.
+Parliament closed no later than August 12, when the grouse hunting season opened.) as it is the ideal place to meet important people and for girls to make their entry into the world.

 In Sense and Sensibility, “the town” plays a central role.
 Many of the scenes take place in perfectly localized areas (Pall Mall, Drury Lane, the luxury boutiques of Piccadilly) around Mayfair, the residential district near Hyde Park where wealthy people sought to escape the stench of East London.
 Jane knew the area well, having often visited her brother Henry.

 But in Jane Austen's work, London generally embodies a world that is amoral, frivolous and snobbish, selfish and superficial.
 It's both a place where secrets come to light, and a world of betrayal and lies, where polite facades mask dryness of heart.
 Sense and Sensibility depicts a world of snobs, where social relations are governed by conventions and rituals whose artificiality is ironically underlined.
 In Pride and Prejudice, the capital is a place of confusion, where characters cross paths without meeting, and a place of perdition where Lydia and Wickham hide.
 In Mansfield Park, the town is corrupt and corrupting, and Fanny Price judges it harshly; Tom, badly recovered from his fall in Newmarket, ruins his health there and falls seriously ill; Mary Crawford has benefited from a worldly education there and frequents a superficial society with elastic morals; Mrs. Rushworth gets giddy in the fashionable salons before starting an adulterous affair with Henry Crawford.